-Considering the amount of pressure to cover content it is not surprising that many teachers would lift an eyebrow to the tainted notion that "every teacher is a teacher of reading".
-However, poor literacy skills are a real hinder for learning and using content in subjects such as science, math, and social studies.
+Considering the amount of pressure to cover content, it is not surprising that many teachers would raise an eyebrow at the tainted notion that "every teacher is a teacher of reading".
+However, poor literacy skills are a real hindrance for learning and using content in subjects such as science, math, and social studies.
 The creators of WordGen have searched for ways teachers can improve students' reading comprehension without having to halt curriculum instruction.
-With WordGen you can merge content and literacy instruction by utilizing general and content-specific vocabulary to help students articulate their thinking and develop their argumentation skills.
+With WordGen, you can merge content and literacy instruction by utilizing general and content-specific vocabulary to help students articulate their thinking and develop their argumentation skills.

 We made flashcards out of the WordGen vocabulary!

 You can find the flashcards at tinycards.com and Tiny Cards isalso available as a mobile app.